 The hotel also has a health center with indoor pool, jacuzzi, steam bath and sauna.
 A 4-course dinner is included with the half board option and the menu changes nightly.
 A lavish breakfast buffet is served in the restaurant each morning.

 If you’re staying longer than just a few nights, another option is renting a Zermatt ski chalet.
-Tempest Luxury offer a variety of luxury ski chalets that can accommodate anywhere from just the two of you for an intimate ski getaway to large groups for a family holiday or even a ski bachelor/bachelorette weekend.
+The Luxury Chalet Company offer a variety of luxury ski chalets that can accommodate anywhere from just the two of you for an intimate ski getaway to large groups for a family holiday or even a ski bachelor/bachelorette weekend.

 Know Before You Go